Find the volume of the solid obtained by rotating the region boun... | Channels for Pearson+

 Multiple Choice

-Find the volume of the solid obtained by rotating the region bounded by , , & .
+Find the volume of the solid obtained by rotating the region bounded by y=x+4, y=0, x=1 & x=5.

 A